-Date Activity Type Content Gatsby Benchmarks Skills Sept Hall (1/3 Year group) Preparation for HE Fair Introduction to HE in the UK and elsewhere Structure and terminology Students to use the careers notebook and research tools to generate ideas for further study and increase awareness of range of degrees available Question planning in small groups Explanation of how event works Explanation of signing up to seminars 2 Learning from career and labour market information 3 Addressing the needs of each pupil 7 Encounters with further and higher education IT Research Planning Communication Reflection Outcomes Comprehension of UK system and key terminology Overview of degree structures available internationally
+Date Activity Type Content Gatsby Benchmarks Skills Sept Hall (1/3 Year group) Preparation for HE Fair Introduction to HE in the UK and elsewhere Structure and terminology Students to use the careers notebook and research tools to generate ideas for further study and increase awareness of range of degrees available Question planning in small groups Explanation of how event works Explanation of signing up to seminars 2 Learning from career and labour market information 3 Addressing the needs of each pupil 7 Encounters with further and higher education IT Research Planning Communication Reflection

-Sept PSHE Work- shop Identify subject areas of interest for future study Created questions to ask at the HE Fair and gained the confidence to do so Introduced to Notebook and Teams as their careers resources.
-All activities recorded in their Careers Class Notebook What is Careers Discussion of the concept of 'Career' including family and cultural influences Discussion on current routes, competition and pace of change and predicted 2 Learning from career and labour market information 3 Addressing the needs of IT Organisation Communication Reflection jobs of the future including the disruptive factors that create significant change in business and their structures with a focus on Tech and AI.
+Outcomes Comprehension of UK system and key terminology Overview of degree structures available internationally Identify subject areas of interest for future study Created questions to ask at the HE Fair and gained the confidence to do so Introduced to Notebook and Teams as their careers resources.
+All activities recorded in their Careers Class Notebook Sept PSHE Work- shop What is Careers Discussion of the concept of 'Career' including family and cultural influences Discussion on current routes, competition and pace of change and predicted jobs of the future including the disruptive factors that create significant change in business and their structures with a focus on Tech and AI.
 Introduce Careers Tool kit and their careers journey Explain how careers works here, what the program will include and why.
-Demonstrate and start students using Teams, Notebook and promote the use of an electronic organiser each pupil Reflection Sept Hall Year Group Experiential learning and Alternatives to University Introduce students to the concept of 'experiential learning' and the different forms this can take.
+Demonstrate and start students using Teams, Notebook and promote the use of an electronic organiser 2 Learning from career and labour market information 3 Addressing the needs of each pupil IT Organisation Communication Reflection Sept Hall Year Group Experiential learning and Alternatives to University Introduce students to the concept of 'experiential learning' and the different forms this can take.
 Students add themselves to the relevant Career Team Spaces and learn how to access the experiential learning resources.
 Students create 'Short and Long term goals' and consider the different experiential learning opportunities they wish to undertake whilst at St. Clare's.
 These are recorded on the ideas page of their experiential learning log.
 Students will create tasks in their organisation software to support them to reach their goal.
 (E.G. Tasks in a box, Todoist, Remember the Milk, Habita) Introduce students to Sponsored degrees and alterative learning modes Introduce students to Company Training Schemes and Apprenticeships and the resources to investigate them further Introduce students to Gap Year Ideas and resources Students are set task of completing 2 entries on their experiential learning log before January.
 2 Learning from career and labour market information 3 Addressing the needs of each pupil 4 Linking curriculum learning to careers IT Organisation Planning Reflection Ongoing and Holidays Student Experiential Learning Log For any experiential learning or super curricular activities relevant to their career/university goals students will complete a log entry in their careers class notebook.
 This will include reflection on what they have learned from the experience and what thoughts it prompted them to have.
-2 Learning from career and labour market information 3 Addressing the needs of each pupil 4 Linking curriculum learning to careers Organisation Reflection IT Oct Event Students Participate in the Higher Education Fair and Seminar Program 3 Addressing the needs of each pupil7 Encounters with further and higher education Communication Research
+2 Learning from career and labour market information 3 Addressing the needs of each pupil 4 Linking curriculum learning to careers Organisation Reflection IT Oct Event Students Participate in the Higher Education Fair and Seminar Program 3 Addressing the needs of each pupil Communication Research